-This course surveys population genetics theory as applied to studies of micro-evolutionary changes in human populations.
+This course surveys population genetics theory as applied to the study of micro-evolutionary changes, with particular applications for human populations.
 We will examine the effects of mutation, selection, inbreeding, gene flow, and genetic drift on changes in allele frequency in populations.
 Much of the course is about formal (i.e. mathematical) models for changes in allele frequencies over time, which will then be used to understand human evolution on ecological and evolutionary time scales, examine the ways in which genetic variability has been used to study affinities among different groups, and reconstruct the past dynamics of human populations.

-The objectives of this course are to: (1) provide a solid foundation for the genetic basis of evolution; (2) introduce tools, concepts, and ways of thinking about quantitative problems in biological anthropology and evolutionary biology; (3) provide sufficient historical, intellectual, and mathematical background so that you can evaluate contemporary research in anthropological genetics.
+What will this course do for you?
+(1) Provide a solid foundation for the genetic basis of evolution.
+(2) Introduce new tools, concepts, and ways of thinking about quantitative problems in biological anthropology and evolutionary biology.
+(3) Provide sufficient historical, intellectual, and mathematical backgrounds to help you evaluate contemporary research in anthropological genetics.

-The textbook is Hartl and Clark, Principles of Population Genetics, 4th edition, 2007 (Sinauer Associates, Inc.).
-You can use either the 3rd or 4th edition, but I will be using the 4th edition for organizing the course.
-I'll discuss some other textbook options during class.
-The textbook is oriented toward general population genetics; therefore, dditional readings on anthropological topics will supplement the text.
+Additional readings on anthropological topics will supplement the text.
 These readings will illustrate the principles discussed in lecture and the text.
 Please finish weekly readings by Wednesday each week.
-Paper readings are available here (UW NetID required).
+The additional readings are available here (UW NetID required).

 There will be 7 problem sets (8% each) that will make up 56% of your final grade, one midterm exam (12%), and a cumulative final exam (20%).
 Additionally, 12% of your grade will be based on a short paper described below.